chordflower/riconto/docs/src/documentation/commands/index.md

 ---
-title: "Documentation for Riconto"
+title: "Commands of Riconto"
-description: "This is the main documentation for riconto"
+description: "This is the main page for the commands of riconto"
 authors:
   - name: "carddamom"
     email: "carddamom at tutanota dot com"
 tags:
   - riconto
+  - commands
   - documentation
 metadata:
   created: "2024-10-09T11:42:12.791404Z"